 High School HiCap

-Services may include:
+Appropriate services options may include:

-• Adjusting pacing, curriculum compacting, reducing review and repetition, incorporating inquiry, and investigations in instruction
+• Adjusting pacing; curriculum compacting; reducing, review, and repetition incorporating inquiry; and investigations in instruction.

-• Enhanced/Enriched content or curriculum
+• Enhanced and enriched content or curriculum.

-• Counseling support for social-emotional needs
+• Counseling for social-emotional needs unique to highly capable students.

-Identification Process & Timeline
+Identification Process

-Portfolio
+Identification Portfolio

 Each referred student will submit a portfolio reflecting the traditional thinking of a Highly Capable student.
-The portfolio must include the following four work samples:
+The portfolio must include the following work samples:

 • One English Language Arts (ELA) work sample which can include essays, book projects, cross-disciplinary work that shows deep analysis and/or application in Science and Social Studies.